vapor/vapor/README.md

 This is a work in progress, so don't rely on this for anything important.
 And pull requests are welcome!

+## Wiki

+Visit the [Vapor Wiki](https://github.com/tannernelson/vapor/wiki) for extensive documentation on using and contributing to Vapor.

 ## Server

 Starting the server takes two lines.